KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 >
 >The `*ngIf` directive guards against null and undefined values.
 Because we didn't set an initial value on the property (using the syntax `@Input() public shouldDisplay: boolean = false;`), the value of the property is `undefined`.
 Angular does not display the `div` because `shouldDisplay` is `undefined`.

-We added a `div` to apply conditional logic to the template, but Angular has a grouping element we can use instead that allows us to host a directive without a DOM element.
+We added a `div` to apply conditional logic to the template, but Angular has a grouping element we can use instead that allows us to host a directive without adding an unnecessary DOM element.

 Edit the tagname `div` to `ng-container`.
 Your code will look like this: